Are you someone who doesn’t like beets too much in spite of its numerous health benefits? Do you have high blood pressure?

 Could beetroot soup achieve the same blood pressure reducing results

-What I can tell you from my own experience is that eating too much cooked beets (e.g. beet soup, beet salad) can drop my blood pressure too low.
+What I can tell you from my own experience is that eating too much cooked beets (in form of e.g. soup or salad) can drop my blood pressure too low.

 I can’t specify however how effective beet soup is in contrast to plain beet juice.
 The studies I’ve seen all researched the effects of “raw” beetroot juice.
-But if you anyway can’t tolerate beet juice but would like to test the blood pressure lowering effect of beets, then I highly recommend to give this delicious beetroot soup recipe a try.
+But if you anyway can’t tolerate this root juice but would like to test the blood pressure lowering effect of beets, then I highly recommend giving this delicious soup recipe a try.